Optimal Trading of a Charging-Station Company in Auction Markets for Electricity: The Improved L-Shaped Decomposition (ILSD) Algorithm

 We adopt a practical approach to balance iteration quantity and cut production by generating several cuts during each iteration, transitioning from \eqref{eq.2m} to \eqref{eq.1mn}, where $k$ denotes the number of cuts.

 The flowchart illustrating all the aforementioned components involved in solving our problem is depicted in Fig. \ref{fig:flowchart}.
 Our approach combines several methods to address specific challenges in optimizing trading for Chargco in day-ahead and intraday markets.
 We have organized our approach into preprocessing and processing stages to provide a clearer overview.
-Each of these methods is specifically chosen to address unique challenges regarding market dynamics and operational characteristics. \begin{itemize} \item \textbf{Preprocessing:} \begin{itemize} \item \textit{Generative Adversarial Networks (GANs)}: We incorporate GANs to cluster scenarios, effectively managing the uncertainty in electricity prices without increasing computational complexity. \item \textit{Random Forest}: We utilize random forest and linear regression to predict electricity and hydrogen load levels and their selling prices with accuracy.
-This step is crucial for ensuring robust trading decisions based on reliable data forecasts. \item \textit{Linearization of Bilinear Terms}: To handle bilinear terms, we employ piecewise linearization with SOS2 variables.
+Each of these methods is specifically chosen to address unique challenges regarding market dynamics and its operational characteristics. \begin{itemize} \item \textbf{Preprocessing:} \begin{itemize} \item \textit{Generative Adversarial Networks (GANs)}: We incorporate GANs to cluster scenarios, effectively managing the uncertainty in electricity prices without increasing computational complexity. \item \textit{Surrogate model}: We utilize random forest and linear regression to predict electricity and hydrogen load levels and their selling prices with accuracy and then incorporate them in our MILP formulation.
+This step is crucial for ensuring robust trading decisions based on reliable data forecasts. \item \textit{Linearization of Bilinear Terms}: To handle bilinear terms, we employ piecewise linearization with SOS2 variables and max-affine function.
 This allows us to approximate nonlinear relationships within the model, maintaining tractability. \end{itemize} \item \textbf{Processing:} \begin{itemize} \item \textit{Improved L-Shaped Decomposition (ILSD) Algorithm}: Our ILSD algorithm addresses computational challenges by dividing the problem into a master problem and sub-problem, sequentially optimizing trading strategies.
-It enhances efficiency through warm-start techniques, valid inequalities, and multiple-cuts generation, contributing to computational efficiency. \item \textit{Optimal Bidding Curves}: The ILSD algorithm ultimately aids in obtaining optimal bidding curves for day-ahead and intraday market participation. \end{itemize} \end{itemize}
+It enhances ILSD computational efficiency using warm-start technique, valid inequalities and multiple cuts. \item \textit{Optimal Bidding Curves}: The ILSD algorithm ultimately aids in obtaining optimal bidding curves for day-ahead and intraday market participation. \end{itemize} \end{itemize}